8 Top Employee Retention Factors

 People with thriving well-being have a 35% low turnover rate compared to ones who are struggling.
 (Gallup)

 Organizations should not shy away from this fact and provide their employees with good wellbeing programs such as free gym membership, onsite health clinics, and community building.
-It is important for the employees to know that their employers care for them and also are responsible for how they feel.
+The employees need to know that their employers care for them and are responsible for their feelings.

 Related article: 21 Cost-Effective Wellness At Workplace Ideas For 2020